tanure/Azure-AVNM-IPAM/README.md

 The solution uses three percentage factors to dynamically allocate CIDR blocks:

-1. **PlatformAndApplicationSplitFactor**: Determines what percentage of the region's subdivided CIDRs go to platform vs application landing zones
+1. **PlatformAndApplicationSplitFactor**: Determines what percentage of the region's subdivided CIDRs go to platform vs application landing zones (0-100%)
-2. **ConnectivityAndIdentitySplitFactor**: Within platform, determines the split between connectivity and identity landing zones
+2. **ConnectivityAndIdentitySplitFactor**: Within platform, determines the split between connectivity and identity landing zones (0-100%)
-3. **CorpAndOnlineSplitFactor**: Within application, determines the split between corporate and online landing zones
+3. **CorpAndOnlineSplitFactor**: Within application, determines the split between corporate and online landing zones (0-100%)

 ### Dynamic Subdivision

-- The `regionCIDRsize` parameter controls the granularity of CIDR subdivision
+- The `RegionCIDRsplitSize` parameter controls the granularity of CIDR subdivision (valid range: 8-32)
-- For example, with a `/16` region CIDR and `regionCIDRsize` of `24`, you get 256 `/24` subnets to allocate
+- For example, with a `/16` region CIDR and `RegionCIDRsplitSize` of `24`, you get 256 `/24` subnets to allocate
 - These subnets are then distributed based on the percentage factors
+- Percentage factors can range from 0-100, allowing for flexible allocation including 0% allocation to any category

 ### Hierarchical Structure